ashbirdhiman/Cafe-Mangagement/readme.md

 12. Adding login functionality that is authenicated by authenicationManger -the password is checked by Spring Security’s AuthenticationManager, which uses the UserDetailsService to load user details from the database and compare the provided password with the stored password

+DAY 3
+Implementing and adding more APIs
+13. Get all users day on by the role admin
+14. update the status of the user by the role admin
+15. change password functionality for every user